 Tumors in the pelvis

 Often, doctors can identify the cause of an abnormal discharge based on characteristics of the discharge (such as appearance and odor), the woman's age, other symptoms, and simple tests that provide quick results.

 In women with an abnormal discharge, certain characteristics are cause for concern:

 Stool in the vaginal discharge

 Women or girls with most warning signs should see a doctor within a day.
-However, if the only warning sign is stool or blood in the discharge, a delay of several days is not likely to be harmful.

 Women without warning signs should see a doctor within a few days.